|Course Length:||3 Years Full-Time, 6 Years Part-Time|

 How will I be assessed?

 Assessment is through practical and written work, including workshop performances and full productions, essays, portfolios and seminar presentations.
-All practical work in dance demands theoretical justification, so most modules will require either a piece of writing or an oral presentation.
+All practical work in dance demands theoretical underpinning, so most modules will require either a piece of writing or an oral presentation.
 You will reflect on your learning in each assessment and summarise your development regularly.

 Who will be teaching me?